 Using a wet cloth, wipe any spills from inside and around the track.

 Cleaning the track ensures that the new gasket fits easily in the track and seals the door properly.

 Install the new gasket

-Starting at the top of the door, work the lip of the new door gasket into the gap between the inner and outer door panels.
+Starting at the top of the door, work the new door gasket into the track.
 Work your way down both sides of the door and across the bottom.
-Check for loose spots.
-Work the new gasket into the gap between the panels.
+Check for loose spots and adjust the gasket as needed for a proper fit.

 Spread a thin coat of petroleum jelly along the sealing surface of the door gasket to help the new gasket seal properly.

 Close the door and check the fit.
 The door gasket should fit tightly against the cabinet and door with no gaps showing.
 Smooth out any creases that cause gaps.
 Push the door gasket further into the track to eliminate gaps.

 Turn the refrigerator back on or restore power to the refrigerator.